17 Amazing -- and Surprising -- Uses of Facial Recognition Technology

 Identifying missing children, helping the blind, catching shoplifters, tracking churchgoers -- these are only a number of ways facial recognition is being used today.

-Check out these 10 amazing uses of facial recognition technology.
+Check out these 17 amazing -- and surprising -- uses of facial recognition technology.

 To protect your privacy